chabad360/hugo-gh-pages/README.md

 | Pygments | ✔️ |

 If your site requires the use of another external helper, submit an issue and I'll try to add it.

+> ⚠️ Note: To use this action, you must have applied to the GitHub Actions public beta.
+You can apply [here](https://github.com/features/actions/signup/).

 ## ⭐ Getting started